michihodges/webpack-sass/README.md

 # Webpack Sass
-Walkthrough and template for setting up Sass with Webpack.
+A template for setting up Sass with Webpack.